oslomarketsolutions/website/src/pages/en/index.md

       and N-OTC.
 There are currently two information products available in
       Arena: Top Shareholders and Corporate Actions Calendar.
   irModules:
-    header: IR Modules
+    header: IR Web Modules
     image: /img/arena.png
     text: >-
-      Whether you want a fully hosted and managed web trader,  fund savings platform, portfolio reporting or market data information,  OMS can help you get there.
+      Showcase your share to existing and potential investors with flexible web modules from OMS.
+From simple quotes to advanced charting tools.
 ---